 An income statement (also called a P&L or Profit and Loss Statement) shows you income or loss generated, and can include things like depreciation, which don't impact your cash balance—but you are essentially losing money on an item as its value declines over time.

 Using these with a cash flow statement will help you check you have funds available when you need them.
 For example, if you have a large amount of income you notice on your income statement, but you don’t see the cash on your cash flow statement, then you might need to think of better ways to collect money for your services or products sold.
-Or maybe you need to rethink that equipment purchase you planned to make or any other expenses you thought you could incur because you were showing strong values on your other financial statements.
+Or maybe you need to rethink an equipment purchase or any other expenses you thought you could incur because your other financial statements were showing strong values.

-And yet another example: Let’s say you're showing a lot of cash on your cash flow statement, but you have some long-term liabilities on the horizon, like deferred tax payments—which you can see on your balance sheet.
-In that case, you may want to rethink spending your cash.
+And yet another example: Let’s say you're showing a lot of cash on your cash flow statement, but you have some long-term liabilities on the horizon, like deferred tax payments—which you can see on your balance sheet—you may want to rethink spending your cash.